We’re delighted to announce that Gearset is now ISO 27001 certified!

 “For ISO I did an audit of all my accounts to make sure they were using strong passwords (they all were already) and rotated some of my most important ones (I try to do this regularly).
 My password manager made it super easy.” - Oli

 All user data is encrypted in transit and at rest, and all data is regularly backed up as part of our disaster recovery plan.
 To avoid exposure to known security issues in third-party resources, we use the Renovate bot to receive automatic pull requests whenever dependencies need updating.
-We also use a whitelist for access to our production systems, so that no one can connect from an IP we don't trust - even with valid credentials.
+We also use an allowlist for access to our production systems, so that no one can connect from an IP we don’t trust - even with valid credentials.